l-mccarthy/IntroToIM/finalProject/journal.md

 The last thing we did was grab some scrap wood to build our step sequencer casing.
 While we don't have a concrete visualization of what it would look like, it will likely be a simple box with holes for the potentiometers and one for the button.
 Potential plans for decorations or whatnot will be an eventual aspect to consider.

-## 09/05
+## 09/05 Soldering components and silencing notes

-* Made 8 steps
+* Made 8 steps in p5 code
-* Started soldering
+* Started soldering components
 * Decided on using switches to silence notes
-* Code how to silence notes
+* Coded how to silence notes by adding a sample of no sound which would play
-* Tested a soldered switch
+* Tested a soldered switch, it worked
-* Use rect to cover silent note visually
+* Use a `rect` to cover silent note visually
 * Plan on finishing soldering and starting the wooden box next session

 ## 10/05 Tuesday's class

 * Finished soldering all the components
 * Drew rough designs for how we will use the wood for fabrication
+* We plan to have a thick wooden base, two wooden planks as support, and thin wooden plank to drill into at the top for the controls
 * Tested all the potentiometers (one of them did not work)
+* Collected 4 knobs for the potentiometers, each with a unique colour
 * Completed the diagrams, including instructions, for each of the menu screens

+## 10/05 Penultimate final project session

+* Removed the LEDs, began organizing the final breadboard
+* Began cutting wood (32cm long is the most important measurement)
+* Collected all the nuts and washers needed for components
+* Implemented menu screen images in p5
+* Added more switches into Arduino output and p5 code
+* Re-soldered potentiometer 2 as it did not work
+* One of the switches did not work, we don't know why